By following some of these tips for Everest Base Camp trek, you can be more confident and that will help you collect long-lasting trekking memories.

 Rent or buy your gear in Kathmandu.

-You don’t need to come to Nepal with heavy luggage and gear for the trek.
+You don’t need to come to Nepal with proper packing for Everest Base Camp trek carrying heavy luggage and gear for the trek.
 You can find almost all the equipment for sale or rent in Kathmandu, such as trekking poles, hats, gloves, socks, down jackets, and sleeping bags.

-Everything is cheap.
+Everything is inexpensive in Kathmandu.
 Even though most of it is a knock-off of major brands, the quality is still good enough for the affordable price tag.

 However, you can get top-quality gear at authentic stores as well.
 Kathmandu has more trekking shops than you can count.
-The intense competition in the market is beneficial for you, as you can get a great price on gear you might not be able to afford at home.
+The intense competition in the market is beneficial for you, as you can get a great price on gear you might not be able to afford at any of the stores back home in western countries.

 If you plan to bring anything from home, you can pack merino wool socks/underwear and broken-in hiking boots.
 These are difficult to find once you’re in Kathmandu.